medvedevgroup/TwoPaCo/README.md

 	--prefix

-For an example of GFA output, see GFA_EXAMPLE.md.
+For an example of GFA output and more detailed explanation, see the "example" folder.

 Junctions List Format
 ---------------------